peteroupc/peteroupc.github.io/exporand.md

 - The standard normal distribution, as shown in (Karney 2016\)[^1] by running Karney's Algorithm N and filling unsampled digits uniformly at random, or as shown in an improved version of that algorithm by Du et al. (2020\)[^11].
 - Sampling uniform distributions in \[0, _n_\) (not just \[0, 1\]), is described later in "[**Sampling Uniform PSRNs**](#Sampling_Uniform_PSRNs)".)

-For all these distributions, the PSRN's unsampled trailing digits converge to the uniform distribution, and this also applies to any continuous distribution with a continuous probability density function (or more generally, to so-called "absolutely continuous"[^12] distributions) (Oberhoff 2018\)[^13], (Hill and Schürger 2005, Corollary 4.4\)[^14].
+For all these distributions, the PSRN's unsampled trailing digits converge to the uniform distribution, and this also applies to any continuous distribution with a continuous probability density function (or, more generally, to so-called "absolutely continuous"[^12] distributions) (Oberhoff 2018\)[^13], (Hill and Schürger 2005, Corollary 4.4\)[^14].

 PSRNs could also be implemented via rejection from the exponential distribution.